 Research proves that forensic interviewers do not use as many open-ended questions as they believe they do, and many interviewers find it challenging to follow best practices.
 This training will provide opportunities to review and practice key elements of forensic interviewing, to improve practice and enhance interviewing skills.
 In addition, interviewers will receive preparation and practice tools to use to evaluate their own interviews and to participate in effective peer review with other interviewers.

-*Participants must complete the course before the closing date.
+*Participants must complete the course including evaluation, post mock interview and post test before the closing date.

 This project is supported by a grant awarded by the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.